sirioz/HelpMeOut/README.md

 ## Firebase configuration
 Configuring Firebase takes some time...
+- The XCode projects already contain a working Firebase configuration, then **it's not mandatory to create a new one**.
 - Open the console (https://console.firebase.google.com) and create a new project, give it a name (HelpMeOut).
 - **Add your iOS apps**, using 2 differents bundleId (E.G: com...-patient, com...-caregiver).
 - For each app, download the configuration .plist.
 This configuration must then be added to your xcode project.